guardian/frontend/static/src/javascripts/projects/common/modules/commercial/docs/header-bidding.md

 The browser needs to

  - ask partners what they can pay for an ad-slot that support particular sizes, with particular targeting keywords
- - orchestrate the responses and wait for the results
+ - wait for their responses
  - choose the winning bid
  - put information about the winning bid on the DFP slot's targeting data
  - dispatch a request for that advert as per usual